Skip to content

 This one’s faster when you already know the username.
 Type /user followed by the person’s username in your chat box and hit Enter.
 Twitch pulls up the same user card with their complete chat history on your channel.

-In our testing, the /user command grabbed messages going back several months on channels with active moderation.
-Quickest way to check a specific viewer’s behavior.
+In our testing, the /user command grabbed messages going back several months on channels with active moderation, though the exact depth depends on the channel and account.
+It’s the quickest way to check a specific viewer’s behavior when you already know the username.

 #How Do VOD Chat Replays Work?